[amazon_auto_links id="280537"]

-You are conversing with your friend about condiments: Pickles, Ketchup, and Peanut Butter.
+But suppose you are conversing with your friend about condiments: Pickles, Ketchup, and Peanut Butter.
 Your friend starts laughing.
-Is peanut butter a condiment?

 This makes you shocked and angry at the same time.
 He says Peanut Butter is not a condiment.
 You are like, What?